2025 MidYear Meeting Logo

 Tickets to the Sunset Banquet are $75/attendee

 Not attending MidYear?
 You can still come to the Sunset Banquet!
 Tickets are available to the public so bring your family and friends for a night on the town.
-Registration includes the best Prime Rib dinner in town courtesy of The Mint Bar in Big Sandy, access to the Sunset Social, live music, drawings, auctions and more.
+Registration includes a prime rib dinner, access to the Sunset Social, live music by Kyle Shobe & the Walk ‘Em Boys, drawings, auctions and more.
 Tickets will be available onsite and online.

 All proceeds from ticket sales benefit the Montana Stockgrowers Foundation.